Testing your industry

 AI SEO covers everything required to be cited, summarised, and recommended by ChatGPT, Perplexity, Gemini, Microsoft Copilot, and Claude — the search surfaces increasingly replacing the traditional Google SERP.

-If your prospect asks ChatGPT "what's the best [your product category] for [their use case]?" — and your brand isn't in the answer — you've already lost the deal, even though your Google rankings might look healthy.
-AI search is shifting traffic away from traditional SERPs faster than most brands realise.
-Perplexity does 100M+ queries per week.
-ChatGPT search is now mainstream.
-Microsoft Copilot ships in every Office license.
-Google's own AI Overviews are pushing organic blue links further down the page on a third of queries.
+If your prospect asks ChatGPT "what's the best [your product category] for [their use case]?" and your brand isn't in the answer, you've already lost the deal, even though your Google rankings might look healthy.

-This is also where being early matters.
 Most brands haven't started yet.
-The window to establish AI visibility before competitors flood the channel is open right now, and won't be open forever.
-Clients I've worked with are already getting cited by ChatGPT and Perplexity for high-intent buying queries — and those citations compound, because once you're a trusted source for a model, you tend to keep being cited.
+The window to establish AI visibility before competitors flood the channel is open right now.
+Citations compound — once you're a trusted source for a model, you tend to keep being cited.

 Identical pricing across every service.
 No tiered upsells, no hidden fees, no surprise contract terms.